 I Wear a Green Ribbon on My Hat for Those Who Suffer From Mental Illnesses

 In October of 2018, I learned that a family member of mine had lost his battle to suicide.
 I've lost friends to mental illness and I've seen so many people in my life suffer, including myself at times.
 I decided that I can no longer sit idly as people continue to suffer from this condition.
 But at the time, I didn't know how to help and where to start.
 That's when I decided to throw a Green Ribbon on my hat to help raise awareness.

-The past two season's I've worn this Green Ribbon in every tournament.
+The past three seasons I've worn this Green Ribbon in every tournament.
 I call it wearing #GreenForEveryoneBlue.
 I've seen first hand how raising awareness can help people who are suffering to find the courage to seek help.
 I've had people reach out to me to tell their story and say thank you; people who I never would have guessed suffer from this health condition.
 That's the thing about mental illnesses; you can't always see them.
 And that's why we need to do everything we can to tackle the problem.

 IN THE NEWS

 Tied PGA Tour Winner Adam Hadwin on the Weekend at Pagoda Ridge (-6)